 E-mail: NonCOCodeApps@cnac.ca

-Form A – Mobile Network Code (MNC) Application, Reservation, Information Change or Return
+Form A – Mobile Network Code (MNC) Application, Information Change or Return

-This Form A is to be used by a MNC Code Applicant or MNC Holder to apply for a MNC assignment, reservation, information change, or return.
+This Form A is to be used by a MNC Code Applicant or MNC Holder to apply for a MNC assignment, information change, or return.
 Use one Form A for each MNC requested.
 One Form A may be used to make the same information change for more than one MNC or to return more than one MNC.
-Mail, fax, or e-mail the completed form to the IMSI Administrator.
+Send the completed form to the IMSI Administrator.
 The preferred method of submission is by e-mail.

 As of the date of issue of this form, the IMSI Administrator contact information is: